kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 - Servo
 - LibWeb for Ladybird

-The moment that have trigger me to have desire to make a browser engine was when Ladybird is announced.
-It's a new browser engine that created from scratch by [Andreas Kling](https://awesomekling.github.io) (he was ex-Apple who works for WebKit - as far as I follow him on Twitter and I watch him YouTube).
+The Ladybird is a new browser engine that created from scratch by [Andreas Kling](https://awesomekling.github.io) (he was ex-Apple who works for WebKit - as far as I follow him on Twitter and I watch him on YouTube).
 In a video, Andreas mentioned that he and the team have [a plan to move the Ladybird code from C/C++ into Swift](https://www.youtube.com/watch?v=DSEZ2ZYLdHg).
-I'm curious and waiting when that day happen but it doesn't happen.
-Instead [Andreas and the team decide to move it into Rust with help from AI](https://ladybird.org/posts/adopting-rust/) - because the C/C++ interopability on Swift doesn't match the expectation criteria from them.
-Honestly, I'm sad because I really wanna see the browser engine build with Swift - mix with C/C++ interopability - oh, hi [Skia](https://github.com/google/skia) and [Harfbuzz](https://github.com/harfbuzz/harfbuzz).
+I'm excited and waiting when that day happen.
+But, it doesn't.
+Instead, [Andreas and the team decide to move it into Rust with help from AI](https://ladybird.org/posts/adopting-rust/) - because the C/C++ interopability on Swift doesn't match the expectation criteria from them.
+Honestly, I'm sad because I'm really wanna see the browser engine build with Swift from scratch - mix with C/C++ interopability - oh, hi [Skia](https://github.com/google/skia) and [Harfbuzz](https://github.com/harfbuzz/harfbuzz).

-Then, I made a try for create a browser engine with Swift rather than waiting and waiting the perfect situation is coming.
+Then, rather than waiting and waiting to see when that day happen, why don't I made a try to make a browser engine with Swift from scratch?

 > No one is perfect, but making progress moves you closer to it.